-Ensure that Outcomes and Assessment and Program Review are aligned with the College integrated planning process to facilitate student equity and success.
+Ensure that Outcomes and Assessment and Program Review are aligned with the college integrated planning process to facilitate student equity and success.

 Coordinate college-wide process for budget development and allocation to ensure alignment between budget and planning.

-Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-III.
+Perform work and provide evidence to ensure the College meets applicable areas of Accreditation Standard I-III.

 Committee Procedures